Release date of the second season of the Umbrella Academy | Action, cast, trailer - Mash Viral

 “The goal is not to separate.
 It doesn’t all flow from the graphic novel side to the screen, but there is a legion of fans and I want to win a whole new legion of fans who have never read the graphic novel in their own direction, ”said Blackman.
 “I like the ideas of Gerard and Gabriel so much, the goal is to keep chasing them.

-“Things will vary, but the goal is to stay true to the source material.”
+“Things will differ, but the goal is to stay true to the source material.”

 The first season of the Umbrella Academy can now be streamed on Netflix